-In respect of a Delivery Point on an odorised Pipeline, if either Party becomes aware that Gas not in compliance with section 7.1 (Insufficiently Odorised Gas) has flowed, is flowing or is likely to flow through that Delivery Point, it will notify the other Party as soon as practicable and provide any details of which it is aware in relation to:
+If either Party becomes aware that insufficiently odorised Gas has flowed or is flowing at a Delivery Point on an Odorised Pipeline, it will promptly notify the other Party.
+First Gas will investigate and, as soon as practicable:

-the cause of that Insufficiently Odorised Gas; and
+restore odorisation of Gas in accordance with section 7.1; and

-the likely period of time during which Insufficiently Odorised Gas has flowed or is likely to flow;
+notify the Interconnected Party of the reason for the insufficiently odorised Gas, the likely period of time during which insufficiently odorised Gas flowed, and any other relevant information.

-On becoming aware of Insufficiently Odorised Gas, First Gas will promptly take all reasonable steps to remedy the situation as soon as practicable.

-Notwithstanding any other provision of this Agreement, First Gas shall have no liability to the Interconnected Party whatsoever for any Loss incurred by the Interconnected Party arising from the occurrence of Insufficiently Odorised Gas.
+Notwithstanding any other provision of this Agreement, First Gas shall have no liability to the Interconnected Party whatsoever for any Loss incurred by the Interconnected Party arising from the occurrence of insufficiently odorised Gas.

 Unodorised Pipeline

-Where First Gas’ Pipeline is an unodorised pipeline but the Interconnected Party requires Gas taken at a Delivery Point to be odorised, First Gas shall not be required to own Odorisation Facilities.
 The design, construction, operation and maintenance of Odorisation Facilities shall be the responsibility of their owner.

 Notwithstanding any other provision of this Agreement, First Gas may cease odorising Gas in any Pipeline or at any Delivery Point on expiry of not less than 18 Months’ written notice to the Interconnected Party and all Shippers.